Big O Calculator

 How to Use

-1. Select an input size using preset buttons or enter a custom value.
+1. Select an input size using the preset buttons (10 to 1 million) or type a custom value

-2. Choose which complexities to compare by clicking the buttons.
+2. Choose which complexity classes to compare by clicking the toggle buttons

-3. The table shows exact operations required for each complexity.
+3. The results table shows the exact number of operations each complexity requires at your chosen input size

 Why Use This Tool?

-Instantly visualize how algorithms scale with different input sizes
+Instantly visualize how different algorithms scale — see why O(n squared) collapses at large input sizes

-No calculations needed - just select and compare
+No manual calculations needed — select input size and complexity, and the tool does the math

 Tips & Best Practices

-• O(n²) algorithms work fine for small inputs but fail at scale
+• O(n squared) algorithms work fine for small inputs but become impractical above 10,000 items

 Frequently Asked Questions

-Big O describes growth rate, not exact time.
-Constants matter for small inputs, but as inputs grow large, the dominant term matters most.
+Big O describes the asymptotic growth rate as input size approaches infinity.
+Constants matter for small inputs, but as n grows, the dominant term overwhelms them.
 O(1000n) and O(n) both scale linearly, so both are written as O(n).
-The 1000x difference is a constant factor.
+The 1000x difference is a constant factor that depends on hardware, language, and implementation — not on the algorithm itself.

 How do I determine my algorithm's Big O?